File - Investing in Emerging Neighborhood Services A feasibility study Or imitation and mimicry?

 Nasser Al Turki, owner of Al Turki Real Estate Investments, stressed that the great momentum that has been accompanying the luxury and entertainment projects in the emerging neighborhoods of Riyadh is surrounded by many financial risks that may be unfortunate consequences of this adventure, especially since these neighborhoods have a very small population.

+Nasser Al Turki, owner of Al Turki Real Estate Investment Company.
 Al-Turki noted that most of these projects that do not perform basic services were not based on a feasibility study, and even the studies that were done for some projects were not successful; they were wrong in the calculations.

 Sherif: The danger of copying successful projects

-These incorrect concepts have not taken into account the circumstances and nature of commercial projects, and he called on those who wish to invest to develop a plan to win the goals.
-Al-Sharif pointed out that emerging neighborhoods need basics at the entrances of the neighborhood, and after its success and the prosperity of the area demographically, other projects are considered, and he gave his advice to anyone who wants to invest to start with plans and design and then (search for the customer before starting the project).
+Al-Sharif explained that emerging neighborhoods need basics to be at the entrances of the neighborhood, and after its success and the prosperity of the area demographically, other projects are considered, and he gave his advice to anyone who wants to invest to start with plans and design and then (search for the customer before starting the project).

 Khashan: Investment outlook